We started tracking Audio in 2021 with a handful of launches. Now there are 510 products in the index. The growth curve and engagement data are below.

 The Audio category has been steady over the past 6 years of tracked data.
 Total launches went from 90 in 2021 to 26 in 2026.

-Average engagement ratio across all Audio launches sits at 0.26.
-Products above that threshold tend to serve a real, specific need.
-Products below it often entered a crowded market without sufficient differentiation.
+Average engagement ratio across all Audio launches: 0.26.
+Products above that line tend to solve a specific, painful problem.
+Products below it often entered a crowded space without clear differentiation.

 Depends on what's declining.
 If volume drops but engagement rises, the market is maturing.
 That's often good for existing players.
 If both drop, the category may be dying.
 The quarterly breakdown on each page tells you which pattern you're seeing.